honganqi/SOR4CharacterSwapper/README.md

 * This app is intended to be used for entertainment purposes only.
 If you are not having fun with this, please restore your files, delete this app, and purge it from your memory.
-* If the selected `bigfile` is an original and valid v5 bigfile, this will be backed up as `bigfile_rep_backup` upon clicking `Start Swapping`, otherwise a backup named `bigfile_custom_backup` will be made instead.
-* TL;DR Please back up your bigfile before doing this.
+* TL;DR Please back up your bigfile before doing this and enjoy!